playframework/playframework/documentation/manual/working/javaGuide/main/forms/JavaForms.md

 @[partial-validate-signup](code/javaguide/forms/JavaForms.java)

-In this case the email address is required and has to be a valid email address, both the password and the password confirmation are required and the two passwords have to be equal (because of the `@Validate` annotation which calls the `validateInstance` method).
+In this case the email address is required and has to be a valid email address, both the password and the password confirmation are required and the two passwords have to be equal (because of the `@Validate` annotation which calls the `validate` method).
 But we don't care about the first name and last name - they can be empty or we could even exclude these input fields in the sign up page.

 For the login process we just pass the `LoginCheck` group instead: